AccelerationNet/wp-db-table-editor/README.txt

  * `insert_cb`,`update_cb`, `delete_cb`: function names to be called with
    the dbte, update array, column array and modified indexes array `call_user_func($cur->insert_cb,$cur, $up, $cols, $idxs);`
+ * `auto_date`: should columns that appear to be datetimes, be treated as such This is based on the columns data type
+ * `autoHeight`: passes the autoHeight option to slickgrid (makes there not be a vertical scrollbar on the grid and instead in the window)

 Example:

 ```
 if(function_exists('add_db_table_editor')){
   add_db_table_editor('title=Employees&table=employees');